2010trophies.JPG

 We were glad that we would be with Frankie - Kyle's partner at the World Youth Team Challenge.
 It was really hot when we teed off at 11:40 - but UGS and Belmar staff made sure there were water stations at every other hole and we were allowed to shuttle the boys from green to tee.
 Kyle struggled on the front, and was 2 over at the turn.
 When he played hole 2 on his practice round, a short par 4, he used his driver to go over the large tree that was directly in the middle of the fairway.
 He ended up in the rough, just short of the green.
 So, on his opening round, he wanted to use his 3W and try for a better lie.
 The plan backfired and his 3W knocked his ball in the fairway bunker on the other side of the tree and he bogied.
 On the back 9, he did much better but had to settle for 1 under and I was pleased that he birdied both par 3's.
 After the first round, Kyle was in the lead with 71, followed closely by Jerald from Oklahoma, and Frankie came in with a 74.
 The first thing Kyle and I did after the round was head back to the hotel for quick showers and clean clothes.

-Back to the front 9, where started off good, but had a couple of bad holes, resulting in another 38.
-This time on number 2 - Kyle decided that he didn't care if he ended up in the rough in front of the green - he elected to hit the driver and leave himself a chip shot in.
+Back to the front 9, where had a good start, but had a couple of bad holes, resulting in another 38.
+This time on number 2 - Kyle decided that he didn't care if he ended up in the rough in front of the green - he wanted to hit the driver and leave himself a chip shot in.
 You can see in the photos below that he almost drove the green and his chip shot was almost a gimmie.
 The day was really starting to heat up and we hit hole 10 - and he was inches from a birdie.
 However he did birdie 11, make par on number 12 and Kyle finished with a 68 (38 - 30).

 chipBelmar.jpg